May 29, 2015

 The first time I went to Kanazawa/Kenrokuen was with a tour group in 2008, impression of the place was vague.
 Though when I went there again during a solo trip in June 2013 (together with Toyama's Tateyama Kurobe Alpine Route), fell in love with the place!
 Perhaps partially due to the fact that it wasn't as crowded as Kyoto, yet.

-Traveling around Kanazawa can be done via the city loop bus, and a 1 day pass costs 500 yen.
+Traveling around Kanazawa can be done via the city loop bus, and a one day pass costs 500 yen.
+(As of 2024, a similar one day pass costs 800 yen.)

 The 1st key area is the Higashi Chaya District(東茶屋街).
 Chaya District is the area with teahouses/restaurants where Geisha perform in, just like Gion(祇園)in Kyoto.
-There are 3 Chaya Districts in Kanazawa, and Kanazawa City Tourism Association holds a geisha performance show in all 3 Chaya Districts every Saturday.
+There are 3 Chaya Districts in Kanazawa.

 Higashi Chaya District is the largest with most things to see.
 There are teahouses serving traditional Japanese desserts and tea, also shops selling gold leaf products, the local specialty!
 Couldn't resist buying a beautiful gold leaf sake~